CaMPAM-L List News

 3. To provide key information to CaMPAM about MPA management capacity needs in demonstration sites to guide programmatic planning and services such as training, funding, and technical support.

-The assessment was recentlly completed and the consultant team gathered information from 1-3 sites in the following jurisdictions: 1.
+The consultant team gathered information from 1-3 sites in the following jurisdictions: 1.
 The Bahamas 2.
 Belize 3.
 British Virgin Islands 4.
 Grenada 5.
 Honduras 6.
 Mexico 7.
 Saba 8.
 St. Eustatius 9.
 St. Lucia 10.
 St. Vincent & the Grenadines 11.
 Turks and Caicos, The assessment results were completed and compiled into a final report and are now available online in both an online book version and a pdf file.